maxkueng/metabase-autologin-proxy/README.md

 # Metabase Auto-Login Proxy

-This is a proxy that injects some JavaScript into [Metabase](https://www.metabase.com/) to make it automatically log in, set the right theme and refresh interval, and make it enter fullscreen mode.
+This is a proxy for [Metabase](https://www.metabase.com/) that automatically logs in and injects some JavaScript to automatically set the right theme and refresh interval, and make it enter fullscreen mode.

 It's intended for dashboards that run on standalone screens where you don't want to plug in a keyboard to log in every time the session expires.